rogeryeosgit/QTProject/README.md

 - Killed myself (Reminder to check bill)
 - Decided to go with plain old heroku.
 Set it up in 20 mins.
 What a waste of my day.
 - Only consideration with using Heroku is that, free regions are only in US/EU.
 Preferred Singapore region.
 Perhaps not an issue now.

+30/07/2018
+- Familarizing myself with MongoDB Atlas. local db increases in size.
+Asked for understanding.
+- Mongoose uses a pool of connections to manage connection to Mongodb
+- Figuring out how to get a static ip